-These accounts have been prepared on a going concern basis, assuming that the Council, its functions, and services will continue in operational existence for the foreseeable future.
+These accounts have been prepared on a going concern basis.
+The concept of a going concern assumes that an organisation, its functions and services will continue in operational existence for the foreseeable future.
 However, there is a high degree of uncertainty about future levels of funding for local government and the future national economic outlook.
 The Council's management has used its judgement and determined that its financial strategy is robust and that this uncertainty is not yet sufficient to affect the assumptions underpinning the strategy and that the Council will continue as a going concern.
-If the Council were not considered a going concern, it would have a material effect on the financial statements.